oracle-livelabs/pts/cicd/devops-projects/devops-projects.md

    git remote add origin [oci-devops-repo-https-url]
    </copy>
    ```
-   - Replace `[oci-devops-repo-https-url]` with the actual URL of your OCI DevOps project repository by clicking on Clone option repo you will get the https url.
+   - Replace `[oci-devops-repo-https-url]` with the actual URL of your OCI DevOps project repository by selecting the 3 dot menu of your code repository, and select clone repo you will get the https url.

        ![Marketplace Image](./images/Git_Remote_ADD.png)